radareorg/radare2-book/src/first_steps/expressions.md

 ## Expressions

 Expressions are mathematical representations of 64-bit numerical values.
+These are handled anywhere RNum API is used, the api takes a string that can contain multiple math operations with different numeric bases and operations and computes the resulting value.

 They can be displayed in different formats, be compared or used with all commands accepting numeric arguments.
 Expressions can use traditional arithmetic operations, as well as binary and boolean ones.

 To evaluate mathematical expressions prepend them with command `?`:

 ```
 [0xb7f9d810]> ?vi 0x8048000
 134512640